Ktopper/qr_coder/README.md

 ### Conclusion:

 The app is a simple Electron-based desktop application that offers a user-friendly interface for generating QR codes of varying sizes for user-provided URLs.

+### how to run
+in the terminal type 'npm install' then after install, type 'npm start'